 This map shows all Greater Cambridge EPC F&G rented homes, as registered on the openepcdataset in September 2019.
-Red blobs are EPC G, blue blobs EPC F. We want landlords to upgrade all of these to EPC E, unless they have an exemption, and want our councils to actively use their powers to enforce this.
+Red blobs are EPC G, blue blobs EPC F. Both EPC F &G are dreadful, so we want landlords to upgrade all of these to EPC E, unless they have an exemption.
+We want letting agents to require their landlords to do this.
+We want our councils to actively use their powers to enforce this.

 This upgrade can often be done quite simple and inexpensively.
 For example, by improving loft insulation, installing low energy lighting or properly insulating the hot water tank.